Logo

 Pemaquid Point Lighthouse Park

 Rising above crashing surf and spectacular rock formations, the Pemaquid Light is a cultural and historical treasure.
+If you only have time for one thing, this is it.
+Go.

 Moxie Cove Picnic Area